 - Herbs of choice

-There are really several different methods of doing this.
+There are really several different methods of making a glycerin tincture.
 I’ve read to fill the jar all the way up or fill it only 1/3 to 1/2 full.
 I’ve read to (almost) never use dried herbs or that it doesn’t matter.
 I’ve read that it matters what the phase of the moon is when you begin or decant a tincture.
 I’ve read methods using heat or not.
 I’ve read lengths of time to sit from 24 hours to 6 weeks (and sometimes longer).
 Okay, so that could get confusing really fast….

 What I’m going to lead you through here is a type of balance: I do think that the length of time something tinctures matters.
 I don’t think you get the same medicinal properties when you take short cuts.
 But I also believe if you go nuts trying to find the “perfect” method the first time you try it, then…you won’t.
 That’s no good.
 Instead, start with this basic method, and if you enjoy using tinctures, you’ll develop a way that may be a bit different, but which works for you, as you go along.